Mercedes-AMG E63 S review – design

 Big supersaloons nowadays are no more subtle than actual supercars; the current black-packed and 20-inch wheel-shod UK specification is a prime example of this

-While an E63 S might lack the drama of an Audi RS6, its design is certainly more nuanced and substantial than it appears.
+This time around, AMG has fitted the usual Panamericana grille, giving it some extra visual punch which was needed in comparison to the Audi RS6.
+Yet the overall design is certainly more nuanced than it appears.
 Like BMW does with the M5, the E63’s body-in-white is shared with lesser E-class models, but fits bespoke panels forward of the A-pillar.

 The main difference is the E63’s adoption of a nose cone-style front bumper, with the bonnet shut line sitting behind the front grille, rather than forming its leading edge as on normal E-class models.
 This is enhanced by the wider front arches and a domed bonnet, both of which are bespoke to the E63.
 The effect isn’t immediately recognisable, but put an E63 next to a standard E-class and the differences are certainly visible.